CaseyQWood/Mathhammer/README.md

-TODO:

-- add remove attack stats button
-- Update variableCalculator to cover more cases as it also manages damage
-- add instance carousel
-- unify default value managment between components
-- make sure all components are controlled components
-- Setup saving units
-- determine if I should move to models killed VS wounds done. because some defenders have multiple wounds because of the non overflow when feel no pain is involved
-- Complete design
-- Mobile friendly up and down arrows for values ( do I think this is required ? )
-- improve mobile inputs
-- - configure the go button

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.